Is Soylent Green Becoming Our Reality?

 And that gap keeps widening.
 According to Statistics Canada and CBC reporting, a kilogram of ground beef cost about $9 in late 2019.
 By September 2024, that same kilogram averaged $13—a 44% increase in five years.
 Sirloin steak went from around $20 per kilogram to over $32.
 These aren’t gradual inflation adjustments.
 They’re structural shifts in what families can afford.

 Every policy that increases beef prices—carbon taxes, import restrictions, regulatory burdens—does more than affect grocery bills.
 It shifts population-level nutrient intake away from the most bioavailable sources of compounds essential for brain function.
 The 2021 meta-analysis wasn’t a fluke.
 The Felice Jacka study wasn’t a fluke.
-The research on vitamin B12, carnosine, carnitine, and heme iron isn’t a fluke.
+The research on vitamin B12, carnosine, carnitine, and heme iron brain function isn’t a fluke.
 The pattern is consistent: the nutrients that support mental health are concentrated in foods that policy is making harder to afford.

 Mental health conditions don’t discriminate by income—depression and anxiety affect people across every economic bracket.
 But the pathway matters.
 Those with resources can source high-quality grass-fed beef or work with nutritional health practitioners.
 Those without face a different equation: when the budget is tight, the expensive animal protein goes first.
 What replaces it is whatever costs less per calorie—refined carbohydrates, seed oils, processed foods.
 People don’t choose these alternatives because they prefer them.
 They eat what they can afford.